Subject Matter Tutoring

 The Center for Teaching and Learning offers free tutoring and foreign language conversation practice for a number of different courses on campus.
 Tutors can work with you and discuss course concepts, problem sets, and study strategies.
 For more information, visit: studentlearning.stanford.edu

 Want to meet with an experienced peer to discuss course concepts, think through a problem set, or prepare for an upcoming exam?
-CTL offers free drop-in and/or appointment tutoring for this course and a variety of other courses.
-For more information and to schedule an appointment, visit the tutoring appointments and drop-in schedule.
+The Center for Teaching and Learning offers free drop-in and/or appointment tutoring for this course and a variety of other courses.
+For more information and to schedule an appointment, visit the tutoring page.

 Where Students Can Learn More